vekt0r-github/random-music-player/README.md

 site which currently plays audio (.mp3/.wav/.flac) files at random

 modes currently supported:
-- default songs: collection of songs i uploaded to a third-party site
-- s-ul songs: just don't use it for now
+- s-ul songs: provide your login (if you trust that this doesn't steal your data) and pool is created from all audio files uploaded to the given s-ul account
 - folder select: lets user select a local folder; recursively includes all audio files
 - osu! collection: select your osu! folder, then pick one of your collections from the list
   - note: all song folders with a tilde character ('~') seem to be inaccessible with the File System Access API, so these songs are silently removed :(
   - note: there's something weird with ID3 tags when using write metadata option in downloading a collection
+- default songs (deprecated): collection of songs i uploaded to a third-party site; i will delete this eventually, but keeping as a backup in case s-ul option stops working

 ## to run locally (in development mode)

 - clone repo and navigate to root folder in two shells
+- make sure you `npm i`
-- make sure that port 3000 (and probably also 5000) is free
+- make sure that ports 3000 and 5000 are free
-- in one shell, do npm run start
+- in one shell, `npm run start`
-- in the other, do npm run hotloader
+- in the other, `npm run hotloader`
 - site should be served on localhost:5000

 ## todo